 Whether your tree is big or small, you can hide the bottom of your artificial Christmas tree.
 This tutorial can be adapted to make not just a small Christmas tree collar, but also a large Christmas tree collar like the one for my 12 foot tree.

 Let's get started!

-Step-by-Step Tutorial on a Homemade Christmas Tree Collar Box
+Step-by-Step Tutorial on a How to Make a Tree Collar

 This simple tutorial instructions will show you how to make your own DIY tree collar that you can complete over a single weekend.